How the Regular, UltraSafe, and UltraSafe Max accounts differ?

 How to locate and switch off/on SQL Server backup jobs?

-Using the steps from Microsoft knowledge base article, SQL Autobackups can be switched on or off.
+Using the steps from Microsoft knowledge base article, SQL automatic backups can be turned on or off.

 How to switch off/on the SQL auto-backup (if confirmed by the database administrators)?

 Open SQL Server Management Studio, and go to Management > Maintenance plans, locate AutoBackup.

 Double-click AutoBackup, and then click the Calendar icon.

 Then click Yes when closing the AutoBackup plan page.